 Where will I go from here and how will I get there?
 I don't know, but God knows.
 I am trusting Him.

-"Without trust it is impossible to please Him.
+"Without trust it is impossible to be very satisfying to Him.
 You see, it is necessary for the person who comes to God to trust that He is and He becomes a payer of earnings to the people searching Him out."
 (Hebrews 11:6 BV).